mace-cream/slurm-test-env/README.md

     | named    | bind         | RHEL         | `/etc/named.conf` |
     | bind9    | bind9        | Debian       | `/etc/bind/named.conf`      |

    setup file of forward zone can be found at this repository (`cluster.local.zone`).
+This zone file should be put in directory pointed by `option directory` in `named.conf`
-Also remember to add the following entry to this file:
+   Also remember to add the following entry to `named.conf` or its included file:
    ```
    zone "cluster.local" IN {
         type master;